itischarles/nemesisdb/README.md

 ## A note on React

 The original requirements mentioned React and Redux, but I chose HTMX instead.
-I don't have React experience and didn't want to submit something I couldn't explain or maintain.
+I don't have React experience and don't want to submit something I can't explain or maintain.
 HTMX achieves similar user experience goals with technology I actually understand.